Writing Tips & Resources

 In-text Citation Rules

-APA style and format follows the author-date system, which means the short in-text citations referrer to the name and date listed in the Reference List.
-The necessary information appears in the body of the text, contained in parentheses, and includes the author's name, date of publication, and page number(s) when needed.
+APA style and format follows the author-date system, which means the short in-text citations refer to the name and date listed in the Reference List.
+The necessary information appears in the body of the text, contained in parentheses, and includes the author's name, date of publication, and page number(s) (when needed).
 Depending on how a citation is incorporated into the grammatical construction of a sentence will dictate the placement of necessary citation information.
 Direct quotes can be introduced by stating author name(s), followed by the date of publication, then the quote itself, and the page number(s).
 If the author name(s) is not used to introduce the source, the citation must include this information after the quote or at the end sentence in parentheses.

 Texts that briefly summarize an idea from another author do not require a page number, but should include the author(s) name.
 Page number(s) should be included in the citation when texts are directly quoting or paraphrasing another author.
 It is important to remember that any source information included in the text must also appear in the Reference List.